aghimire2025/osticket-config/README.md

 <br />

 <p>
-<b>Team Configuration</b> <br />
+<b>• Team Configuration</b> <br />
-•  Created the Online Banking team by grouping agents from multiple departments to enable cross-departmental collaboration on specific tasks or projects that require expertise from different areas, and it is configured under Admin Panel → Agents → Teams then I enabled ticket creation for unregistered users by unchecking the “Require registration” option to make it easier for customers—especially those who don’t have or don’t want to create an account—to quickly submit support requests related to Online Banking, and it is configured via: Admin Panel → Settings → User Settings
+Created the Online Banking team by grouping agents from multiple departments to enable cross-departmental collaboration on specific tasks or projects that require expertise from different areas, and it is configured under Admin Panel → Agents → Teams then I enabled ticket creation for unregistered users by unchecking the “Require registration” option to make it easier for customers—especially those who don’t have or don’t want to create an account—to quickly submit support requests related to Online Banking, and it is configured via: Admin Panel → Settings → User Settings

 </p>
 <br />